phage-nz/infosec-bazaar/t-pot/readme.md

 ### Requirements ###
 #### System ####
-This process has been tested on a DigitalOcean and Vultr servers with (roughly) the following specs:
+This process has been tested on a DigitalOcean droplet with (roughly) the following specs:

 - Ubuntu 16.04
 - 2x vCPU